peercoin/rfcs/text/0011-pos-inflation-adjustment/0011-pos-inflation-adjustment.md

 nSubsidy can be modified directly using nInflationAdjustment.
 > int64 nSubsidy = nCoinAge * 33 / (365 * 33 + 8) * nRewardCoinYear * nInflationAdjustment;

+*Recursive Calculation of nSubsidy*
+If a very large output is minted, it could get an unfair portion of the annual reward before `nInflationAdjustment` is able to compensate for it.
+In order to avoid this, the calculation of `nAnnualPoSRewards` should include the block that is being minted.
+This requires a recursive calculation, such that `nSubsidy` is first calculated using the rewards of the past 365 days.
+Next, `nSubsidy` is calculated again with this previous calculation of `nSubsidy` added in to `nAnnualPoSRewards`.
+Further recursive calculation could allow a more accurate convergence on the appropriate `nSubsidy`, but for simplicity it is sufficient to maintain a recursion limit of 1.
+The result will underestimate `nSubsidy`, thereby discouraging large single output minting.
+Single outputs that do not represent a significant portion of `nMoneySupply` will not be affected significantly.

 ## Drawbacks

 *Increased Load on Nodes*